inbelic/LinAlgApps/README.md

 Then the "core" of the denoising algorithm is to repeatedly solve the system U^(k+1)*x = U^k where x iteratively becomes closer to the denoised image.

+The algorithm uses an implementation of the successive over-relaxation method to get an approximate of the solution to this linear system.

+## Image Segmentation
+Image segmentation is a technique used to determine different features of an image.
+The implementation is created to be extremely flexible.
+This means that our create_lapacian function can take in images in b-and-w or in full colour as long as you give a weight function that  must be equipped to deal with the given image.
+These functions must be scalar functions.

+Then once we have a Lapacian matrix representation of our pixels we determine the eigenvalues of this matrix to use for our spectral k-means clustering.
+Note: from the construction of our Lapacian graph we gaurentee that all of our eigenvalues will be real

+We then need to process the eigenvalues of the smallest magnitude before clustering them.
+So we create a matrix P such that its columns are the normalized rows of our first k sorted eigenvalues.

+We then get the index of each pixel from our call to the kmeans function on P. From here it is just a simple function to create a new image, where the ith pixel is the index of the ith pixel of the original image.
+From these we can overlay the created image over our original image to view the segmentation.